jrenaud90/TidalPy/Documentation/Tides_x/multilayer_3d_heating.md

 ### World Method

-For a built world, the api lives on the rheology tide model (`c_RheologyTide`); the world delegates to it and everything runs in C++ (the tide model calls the world's radial-solver/EOS members directly).
+For a built world, the API lives on the rheology tide model (`c_RheologyTide`); the world delegates to it and everything runs in C++ (the tide model calls the world's radial-solver and EOS members directly).

 ```python
 import numpy as np